 Even in Japan.

-Parking a Chinese illegal immigrant in one of the most infamously insular and racist cultures on Earth is a situation rife with strife, around the story’s edges.
-But Chikaura makes the main focus of the story the heart-breaking and soul-crushing pressures facing Chen Liang (Yulai Lü), who left his ailing mother in the care of his grandmother and slipped into Japan to learn a new trade, “make a lot of money” and send for them back in Henan province.
+Parking a Chinese illegal immigrant in one of the most infamously insular and racist cultures on Earth is a situation rife with strife, at least around the story’s edges.
+But Chikaura makes the main focus the heart-breaking and soul-crushing pressures facing Chen Liang (Yulai Lü), who left his ailing mother in the care of his grandmother and slipped into Japan to learn a new trade, “make a lot of money” and send for them back in Henan province.

 The moment we meet him, we know how wrong this dream has gone.
 He’s caught up in a theft ring, stealing water heaters and the like from homes and businesses.

-Chen Liang sees the trap he’s in, and in one last desperate act, he buys fake identification (and a new phone) to escape it.
+Chen Liang sees his trap, and in one last desperate act, he buys fake identification (and a new phone) to escape it.
 He will strike out on his own, scrape together a new life, escape his recent past and unsavory associations while still lying to his mother in their weekly chats about how well he is doing.

 As Liu Pei, with a made-up past (he’s now from Beijing) and resume, he takes a job in a tiny noodle restaurant in suburban Ōishida.
 The gruff owner, Hiroshi (Tatsuya Fuji, a star since 1976’s “In the Realm of the Senses”) becomes a father figure to him as he introduces Liu to the world of soba noodles.
 His daughter (Kio Matsumoto) is the very picture of accommodating kindness.

 And there’s this cute artist (Sayo Akasaka) his age whom he delivers noodle dishes to.
 She takes a shine to him — or rather the invented version of Liu.

 But every time Liu Pei starts to immerse himself in mastering this corner of Japanese cuisine, every time he figures a “normal” life is within reach, his old life reaches out for him.